Changes to learning and teaching in schools from September.

 Are face coverings recommended for use in the classroom?

-In classrooms where contact groups exist and other control measures are in place, the marginal benefit that may be gained by the use of face coverings has to be balanced with the likely negative impact on the learning experience, including hearing and social communication.
+In classrooms where contact groups exist and other control measures are in place the marginal benefit that may be gained by the use of face coverings has to be balanced with the likely negative impact on the learning experience, including hearing and social communication.
 Face coverings are therefore not recommended for use in the classroom in line with the operational guidance for schools and settings from the autumn.
-The changes in guidance on face coverings are focused at secondary age pupils and for communal areas such as corridors where it is difficult to adhere to other control measures.

 How effective are face coverings in preventing transmission of the virus?

 A face covering principally acts to protect others by reducing airborne transmission of COVID-19.
 It does not protect the wearer from infection from others.